spacetelescope/jdaviz/docs/specviz/import_data.rst

 Importing data through the Command Line
 =======================================

-You can load your data into the Specviz application through the command line:
+You can load your data into the Specviz application through the command line.
+Specifying a data file is optional, and multiple data files may be provided:

 .. code-block:: bash

-    jdaviz specviz /my/directory/spectrum.fits
+    jdaviz specviz /my/directory/spectrum1.fits /my/directory/spectrum2.fits

 .. _specviz-import-gui: